Scaffold Mapping Tools: Reusing Scaffolds

 print("Export to VTK failed.
 Please check your inputs and try again.")

-Once the scaffold data is successfully exported to the vtk format, you can use the output file for visualization and/or modeling purposes.
-Figures 13 shows the human stomach in vtk formats loaded in ParaView.
+Once the scaffold data is successfully exported to the VTK format, you can use the output file for visualization and/or modeling purposes.
+Figures 13 shows the human stomach in VTK formats loaded in ParaView.

 Figure 13.
 Linear representation of the human stomach scaffold in vtk format loaded in ParaView.